-- Excellent ventilation - latex has a natural open cell structure which allows good air flow.
-Furthermore, latex mattresses contain pinholes created during the processing phase, which enhance air flow even further.
+Excellent ventilation - latex has a natural open cell structure which allows good air flow.
+Furthermore, latex mattresses contain pinholes created during the processing phase, which enhances air flow even further.
 This point is especially important in warm climates such as Singapore.

 Advantages and disadvantages of a polyurethane mattress

 Polyurethane foam is actually a very poor choice for a mattress on which you will be sleeping regularly.
 This is because it is one of the least comfortable types of mattresses and has one of the shortest lifetimes.
 A polyurethane mattress is not recommended for regular use.
 If you must have one, they are better as occasional-use mattresses, for example as a spare mattress for occasional short-stay guests.
 The lightweight portability of polyurethane foam means you can store the mattress out of the way when it is not being used, freeing up space.
-It is easy to move it back into place when short term guests arrive.
-Even so, there are other inexpensive mattress types that would fulfil those needs and be much more comfortable for your short term guests.
-Be aware that polyurethane foam would not be a good mattress for any regular members of your household, or for long-term guests.
+Even so, there are other inexpensive mattress types that would fulfill those needs and be much more comfortable for your short term guests.

 - and you can't put a price on that!